 What is ‘Mentoring’ and How Can it Support Your Autistic Young Person?

-What is ‘Mentoring’?
+What is 'mentoring'?

 Mentoring often features as a recommendation for post-diagnostic support, in EHCPs or as part of EOTAS / EOTIS packages but with so many differing definitions and approaches, it can be really tough to figure out what’s right for your young person.
-We thought it might be helpful therefore to share our perspective on what this kind of support can look like.
-While it’s impossible to capture every definition out there, here’s our take on some commonly used terms (and it’s ok if others interpret them differently!):
+We thought it might be helpful therefore to share our perspective as specialist Mentors on what this kind of support can look like.

 Learning Mentor: Usually describes someone working towards academic aims – often overlapping with the role of a tutor or teacher.